KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 ![alt text](assets/3_worst_selling_pizza.png)

 **Insight:**
 The 'Brie Carre Pizza' has consistently been the least popular option, with just 490 sold over the entire year.
 Additionally, the next four pizzas on the list have also struggled, failing to reach the 1,000 pizza sales mark.

+**Recommendation:**
+It is worth considering to remove 'Brie Carre Pizza' from the menu altogether and focus on raising the minimum quantity of Pizzas sold over the 1,000 pizzas sold benchmark.

-1. What's our average order value?
+#### 4. What's our average order value?

 ```sql
 SELECT